-The State Register of Cultural Properties describes this 170-year old historic casa as an “excellently preserved example of New Mexico Territorial Architecture.”
+The State Register of Cultural Properties describes our historic casa as an “excellently preserved example of New Mexico Territorial Architecture.”

 Circa 1850 the Perea family, prominent landowners and vintners, began building their home with adobe bricks and terrones, sod blocks cut from the banks of the nearby Rio Grande.
-Over its long history, the Casa has served as a family home, a wedding venue, a space for art exhibits, and a reception hall for the nearby San Ysidro Church and Corraleños.
-Our 62 x 14 ft Grand Sala was long a popular spot for dances, and is one of New Mexico’s only four remaining dance halls.
-Following New Mexico’s statehood in 1912, the Casa served for a time as the Sandoval County Courthouse.
+Over its long history, Casa Perea has been a family home as well as a wedding venue, a space for art exhibits, and a reception hall for the nearby San Ysidro Church.
+For many years it was a popular spot for dances, and is one of New Mexico’s four remaining dance halls.
+Following statehood in 1912, the Casa served for a time as the Sandoval County Courthouse.